 These exact messages don't always appear but there is always a "timeout or unable to send reply" message logged when the server hangs.
 What do they mean?

-1) Centrify suggest customers to enable nscd as this improves performance and reduces calls to adclient. (nscd is a name caching demon which caches usernames and password similar to Centrify).
+1) Centrify suggests customers to enable nscd as this improves performance and reduces calls to adclient. (nscd is a name caching demon which caches usernames and password similar to Centrify).

 2) We also suggest making the following changes in /etc/centrifydc/centrifydc.conf:

-a) dz.enabled: false (what this means the DirectAuthorize component can be disabled if its not being used so that we can avoid making calls to check if DZ is enabled or not)
+a) dz.enabled: false (This means the DirectAuthorize component can be disabled if it is not being used so that making calls to check if DZ is enabled or not can be avoided)

-b) adclient.binding.idle.time: 60 (what this means is "this configuration parameter specifies the maximum number of minutes to allow as idle time when binding to Active Directory.
-Default is 5 minutes and we recommend customer to bump to 60 minutes).
+b) adclient.binding.idle.time: 60 (This configuration parameter specifies the maximum number of minutes to allow as idle time when binding to Active Directory.
+Default is 5 minutes.
+It is recommend to bump to 60 minutes).

-Run adreload and adflush and one should not see these messages.
+Run adreload and adflush and then those messages should not be seen.